LiamJCates/Programming-Notes/Databases/SQL/Standard/Syntax/Statements/_Statments.md

-a statement is a complete "something" that a database engine can understand and produce a result set for.
+A statement is a complete "something" that a database engine can understand and produce a result set for.

 Statements may have a persistent effect on schemata and data, or may control transactions, program flow, connections, sessions, or diagnostics.